 The good news is, once a first-time bankruptcy is successfully completed, it will only remain on a credit history for six to seven years.
 Once a consumer proposal is successfully completed, it will only remain for three years.

-If you are to the point you are considering bankruptcy or a proposal, you need to speak with a Bankruptcy Trustee.
-If you live in the Greater Toronto Area, call 416-498-9200 to book a free consultation with the Licensed Debt Professionals™ at David Sklar & Associates.
+If you are considering bankruptcy or a consumer proposal, you need to speak with a Licensed Insolvency Trustee.
 We will examine your financial situation and discuss all of your options with you.